Pyloromyotomy (Fredet–Ramstedt operation) is done in infants with congenital hypertrophic pyloric stenosis.

 The skin is prepared in the routine manner.

 The open approach is presented.
 Alternatively, a laparoscopic approach may be performed.
 It is advisable for the general surgeon to be familiar with the open approach.
 A gridiron incision placed below the right costal margin, but above the inferior edge of the liver, is used.
 The incision is 3 cm long and extends laterally from the outer edge of the rectus muscle.
 The omentum or the transverse colon usually presents in the wound and is easily identified.
 By gentle traction on the omentum, the transverse colon is delivered and, in turn, traction on the transverse colon will deliver the greater curvature of the stomach easily into the wound.
-The anterior wall of the stomach is held with a moistened gauze sponge and, upward traction on the ...
+The anterior wall of the stomach is held with a moistened gauze ...